RankOOD -- Class Ranking-based Out-of-Distribution Detection: Methodology

 \subsection{Detecting OOD Samples}

-To effectively distinguish in-distribution (ID) samples from out-of-distribution (OOD) inputs, we leverage the structure of rank-based logits learned by our RankOOD model.
+To effectively distinguish ID samples from OOD inputs, we leverage the structure of rank-based logits learned by our RankOOD-T model.
 First, we derive class-dependent logit threshold profiles from confident training samples, capturing characteristic logit decay across ranks for correctly classified samples.
-Second, at test time, we compute a RankOOD score that penalizes deviations from both the expected ranking order and the reference logit thresholds.\\ \textbf{Logit threshold Profile - $Ref$:} We construct a reference threshold profile for each class based on the logit values of correctly predicted training samples at rank-$0$.
+Second, at test time, we compute a RankOOD-S that penalizes deviations from both the expected ranking order and the reference logit thresholds.\\ \textbf{Logit threshold Profile - $Ref$:} We construct a reference threshold profile for each class based on the logit values of correctly predicted training samples at rank-$0$.
 Among these, we further retain only those samples that satisfy the condition that at least $N$ rank positions yield correct predictions, where $N$ is chosen such that each class has at least one qualifying training sample.
 For each rank position $i$, we compute the class-specific reference logit threshold, ${Ref}^{c}_{i}$ as the empirical $95^{th}$-percentile of logits.
-In Sec.~\ref{sec:ablation} we explain the percentile selection using the validation set provided by the OpenOOD benchmark~\cite{openood}.\\ \textbf{RankOOD Score:} For a given test input $x$, we first determine its predicted class label $\hat{c}$ (i.e. the class related to the highest logit value in $x$) and obtain the expected ranking order $\pi^{\hat{c}}_x$ for the predicted class $\hat{c}$.
-Let $\Bar{\pi}_x$ denote the ranking predicted by the input sample.
-For each rank position $i$, we introduce a penalty term if the model misorders the rank, $\Bar{\pi}_{x_i}\neq \pi^{\hat{c}}_{x_i}$.
-Since the Plackett–Luce objective couples rank $i$ with all preceding ranks $[1,i]$, a incorrect rank at position $i$ contributes to a deviation in logits in previous ranks.
-Therefore, we define a cumulative margin penalty on logits in each rank $i$:
+In Sec.~\ref{sec:ablation} we explain the percentile selection using the validation set provided by the OpenOOD benchmark~\cite{openood}.\\ \textbf{RankOOD-S: } Let $x$ denote the logit vector for a given test input, we first determine its predicted class label $\hat{c}$ (i.e., the class related to the highest logit value in $x$) and obtain the expected ranking order $\pi^{\hat{c}}$ for the predicted class $\hat{c}$.
+Let $\Bar{\pi}$ denote the ranking predicted by the input sample.
+For each rank position $i$, we introduce a penalty term if the model misorders the rank, $\Bar{\pi}_{i}\neq \pi^{\hat{c}}_{i}$.
+Since the Plackett–Luce objective couples rank $i$ with all preceding ranks $[0, i]$, an incorrect rank at position $i$ contributes to a deviation in logits in previous ranks.
+Therefore, we define a cumulative margin penalty on logits in each expected rank $i$:

-where $j\in [i, K]$ and $\gamma \geq 1$.
-Finally, the RankOOD score measures the weighted deviation of penalized logits from the class-specific reference threshold profile:
+where $\gamma \geq 1$.
+Finally, the RankOOD-S measures the weighted deviation of penalized logits from the class-specific reference threshold profile: